EWeinstein/EWeinstein.github.io/index.md

 I am an assistant professor of chemistry at the Technical University of Denmark (DTU).
 I'm also a member of ELLIS and the Pioneer Centre for AI.

-I work on fundamental methodology in probabilistic machine learning and its application to molecules.
+I work on fundamental methodology in machine learning for molecules.
-My research focuses on developing machine learning methods to control laboratory experiments (experimental design) and to learn from natural experiments and observation (causal inference).
-I am principally interested in developing algorithms that exploit unique features of molecular systems, such as molecular sources of randomness, to learn about the natural world.
+I focus especially on developing probabilistic methods to steer laboratory experiments (experimental design) and to learn from natural experiments and observation (causal inference).
+I am motivated by foundational questions of how to learn about the molecular world, including (a) how to efficiently learn molecule-activity relationships, and (b) how to estimate molecules' effects on complex biological systems.

 If you would like to read more, I recommend my papers on [steering stochastic chemical reactions](https://proceedings.mlr.press/v151/weinstein22a) to [synthesize DNA from generative models at scale](https://www.biorxiv.org/content/10.1101/2024.09.13.612900v3), or on